How To Assemble A Langstroth Beehive

 many prefer 8 frame hives - it's easier on the back!

-Foundation is a pressed wax or plastic frame insert with a hexagonal template for bees to build their comb
+Foundation is a pressed wax or plastic frame insert with a hexagonal template on which bees

 foundation easily clicks into the frame.

 |Pure Bees Wax

 ||This foundation is the most natural and effective wax coated foundation available in the

 US.
 36% thinner cell walls and deeper cell interiors allow for a higher honey capacity per